Gerold55/laptop/API.md

 - `view` - (boolean) The definition is a view.
 That means the app/view is not visible in launcher
 - `formspec_func(app, mtos)` - Function, should return the app formspec (mandatory) During definition the "app" and the "mtos" are available
 - `appwindow_formspec_func(launcher_app, app, mtos)`- Only custom launcher app: App background / Window decorations and buttons
-- `receive_fields_func(app, mtos, fields, sender)` Function for input processing.
+- `receive_fields_func(app, mtos, sender, fields)` Function for input processing.
 The "app" and the "mtos" are available inside the call
 `laptop.register_view(internal_shortname, { definitiontable })` - add a new app or view
 same as register_app, but the view flag is set. app_name and app_icon not necessary